Frosthaven/yank-system-ops.nvim/README.md

-# 🗃️ `yank-system-ops.nvim`

-### Share file(s) between projects, folders, and OS applications

 > [!IMPORTANT]
 > This plugin is still in the PROTOTYPE phase.
-Expect breaking changes!
+Expect breaking changes

+# 🗃️ `yank-system-ops.nvim`

+### Share file(s) between projects, folders, and OS applications!

 ## 📑 Table of Contents